-Because giving back and helping others is his personal passion, Mustafa plays a hands-on role in the philanthropic activities of the Zamani Foundation – an institution devoted to engagement, education, employment, and empowerment of youth all over the world.
+Giving back and helping others is his personal passion.
+Mr. Zamani plays a hands-on role in the philanthropic activities of the Zamani Foundation, an institution devoted to engagement, education, employment, and empowerment of youth all over the world.

 Mr. Zamani holds a BS in Business Management from the University of Phoenix and an Executive MBA from Virginia Tech.

 Ketan Fichadia’s extensive financial oversight expertise has helped the firm grow in responsible and sustainable ways.